dyfrad/personal_finance/README.md

 # Personal Finance Manager

-A sophisticated Python-based personal finance management application that helps you track and manage your financial portfolio with advanced features for investments, inventory, and expenses.
+A Python-based personal finance management application that helps you track your investments, inventory, and expenses.
 Designed for individual use with local data storage and privacy protection.

 ## Application Overview
 ![Personal Finance Manager Dashboard](docs/images/dashboard_0.2.0.png)